What is Purple PenWorks?

 Biography for Cheryl McKay:

 Cheryl McKay has been professionally writing since 1997.
 Cheryl wrote the screenplay for The Ultimate Gift, based on Jim Stovall’s novel.
 The award-winning film stars James Garner, Brian Dennehy, and Abigail Breslin and was released in theaters by Fox in 2007.
 The Ultimate Gift won a Crystal Heart Award at the Heartland Film Festival, received three Movieguide Nominations, winning one of the Ten Best Family Films of 2007, and won a CAMIE Award, for one of the Top Ten Films of the year.
 Cheryl also co-wrote Extraordinary which was produced in 2016.
 And she co-wrote Indivisible, which goes into production in October 2016.
 Both were based on true, inspiring stories.
 Cheryl also wrote the DVD for Gigi: God’s Little Princess, another book adaptation based on the book by Sheila Walsh, as well as the Wild and Wacky, Totally True Bible Stories audio series and books with Frank Peretti.
 She wrote a half-hour drama for teenagers about high school violence, called Taylor’s Wall.
 It was produced in Los Angeles by Family Theater Productions.
 She wrote a script called Greetings from the Flipside, commissioned by Art Within, after winning a year-long fellowship.
 It’s currently being adapted into a novel for B&H Publishing (with Rene Gutteridge).
 Her screenplay, Never the Bride, has been adapted into a novel for Random House Publishers and was released in June 2009.
 The film version is in development.
 She also wrote the screenplay for A Friend for Maddie.
-Cheryl lives in Los Angeles with her husband, Chris, who is a photographer and a musician.
+Cheryl recently relocated to Atlanta, Georgia after living in Los Angeles for 15 years.
+She lives in Atlanta with her husband, Chris, who is a photographer, a musician and video editor.

 A Note from Cheryl McKay: